liammclennan/coffeescript-course/plan.md

 * Refactor to use underscore.js to demonstrate interoperability with JavaScript libraries

-Part Three - CoffeeScript in Detail
+Part Three - CoffeeScript Language Elements
 -----------------------------------

 ### Blocks